ccrisan/motionpie/README.md

 1. download the latest stable release (called `motionPie-YYYYmmdd.img.gz`)
 2. extract the image file called `motionPie.img` from the archive
-3. write the image file to your SD card (follow [these instructions](http://www.raspberrypi.org/documentation/installation/installing-images/README.md) if you don't know how)
+3. write the image file to your SD card:

+    **if you run Linux**, there's a `writeimage.sh` script that will do everything for you, including the setup of a wireless network connection (replace `/dev/mmcblk0` and  `yournet:yourkey` with appropriate values):

+        ./writeimage.sh -d /dev/mmcblk0 -n yournet:yourkey

+    **if you don't know how to do it**, just follow [these instructions](http://www.raspberrypi.org/documentation/installation/installing-images/README.md).

 ### Latest GIT Version ###